erincayaz/obsidian-colored-text/README.md

 ## Roadmap

 - [x] Saving the condition of status bar to use it after reopening the app
+- [ ] Ability to change color using right click
 - [ ] Selecting favorite colors in the settings and ability to select from those
 - [ ] Saving recent colors selected to also make it easier to select the color input
 - [ ] Latex/Mathjax Support will be added